jxcjxcjzx/yapcduino.js/README.md

 # yapcduino.js

-Yet another nodejs library for pcduino (extends jheising's node.pcduino but provide simple API and some extra function)
+Yet another nodejs library for pcduino built for modern nodejs and provide more arduino functions and wrapper.

 Yapcduino should work in Node.js 0.10 and 0.12 as well as io.js.